Frankston, Victoria: Governance

+The City of Frankston local government area is divided into nine wards, with each of the wards represented by one councillor, which are: Ballam Ward, Centenary Park Ward, Derinya Ward, Elisabeth Murdoch Ward, Kananook Ward, Lyrebird Ward, Pines Ward, Wilton Ward, and Yamala Ward.
+Mayor Kris Bolam JP leads the city council, with Cr Steffie Conroy as the Deputy Mayor.

-In the state of Victoria, the South Eastern Metropolitan Region is the state government region for the Victorian Legislative Council that Frankston is located in.
-The region is represented by five members; two from the Australian Labor Party, two from the Liberal Party of Australia, and one from the Australian Greens.
+Frankston is located in the South Eastern Metropolitan Region for the Victorian Legislative Council.
+The region is represented by five members; two from the Victorian Labor Party, one from the Victorian Liberal Party, one from the Libertarian Party, and one from the Legalise Cannabis Party.
 The District of Frankston is the state government district for the Victorian Legislative Assembly that Frankston is located in.
-The seat is currently held by the Australian Labor Party and the sitting member of parliament is fire fighter and former teacher Paul Edbrooke since 2014.
+The seat has been held by the Victorian branch of the Australian Labor Party since 2014, and the sitting member of parliament is firefighter and former teacher Paul Edbrooke.